Wedding of Prince William and Catherine Middleton: Engagement announcement

 Following the announcement, the couple gave an exclusive interview to ITV News political editor Tom Bradby and hosted a photocall at St James's Palace.
 On 12 December 2010, Buckingham Palace issued the official engagement photographs; these were taken on 25 November, in the state apartments at St. James's Palace, by photographer Mario Testino.

-On 23 November 2010, the date of the ceremony was confirmed as Friday 29 April 2011.
+On 23 November 2010, the date of the ceremony was confirmed as Friday, 29 April 2011.
 The Queen in her British Council ordered on 15 December 2010 that the wedding day would be a public holiday throughout the United Kingdom.
 It was also declared an official public holiday in the British Overseas Territories of Bermuda, the Cayman Islands, Gibraltar, the Falkland Islands, Montserrat, and the Turks and Caicos, and the British Crown Dependencies of Guernsey, Jersey, and the Isle of Man.
 As 29 April fell six days before elections for the Scottish Parliament and the Alternative Vote referendum, this attracted political comment.
 John Curtice, a professor of politics at the University of Strathclyde, stated for the Scottish elections that the date was "unfortunate" and was "likely to see the Royal Family getting caught up in political debate".

 Middleton, who was christened as a child, decided to be confirmed into the Church of England preceding her wedding.
 The confirmation service was conducted on 10 March at St James's Palace by the Bishop of London with her family and William in attendance.
 TV programmes were also shown in the UK prior to the wedding which provided deeper insights into the couple's relationship and backgrounds, including When Kate Met William and Channel 4's Meet the Middletons.

 Planning

-Note: All times are in British Summer Time (UTC+01:00)

-On 5 January, St James's Palace publicised that the ceremony would start at 11:00 local time and that the bride would arrive at the abbey by car rather than by carriage (the latter is the traditional transport for royal brides).
+On 5 January, St James's Palace publicised that the ceremony would start at 11:00 British Summer Time (BST) and that Catherine would arrive at the abbey by car rather than by carriage, the traditional transport for royal brides.
 The route planned was along The Mall, through Horse Guards Parade, and down Whitehall to the abbey.
-Beforehand, motorists were warned about using the roads in central London on the wedding day, including by Transport for London, which issued travel advice on road closures.
+Some roads in central London were closed; Transport for London issued travel advice and information on road closures.